8bitbuddhist/PixelMaestro-Studio/docsrc/Device-Tab.rst

 Device Tab
 ==========

-The Device Tab lets you connect PixelMaestro Studio to devices over serial, USB, or network.
+The Device Tab lets you connect PixelMaestro Studio to devices over serial, USB, or TCP.
 This lets you send commands to devices that interact directly with LED hardware, such as an Arduino.

 .. image:: images/device-tab.png
    :target: _images/device-tab.png